MicrosoftDocs/cpp-docs/docs/standard-library/regex-traits-wchar-t-class.md

 ```

 ## Remarks
- The class is an explicit specialization of template class [regex_traits Class](../standard-library/regex-traits-class.md) for elements of type `wchar_t` (so that it can take advantage of library functions that manipulate objects of this type).
+ The class is an explicit specialization of template class [regex_traits](../standard-library/regex-traits-class.md) for elements of type `wchar_t` (so that it can take advantage of library functions that manipulate objects of this type).

 ## Requirements
  **Header:** \<regex>